September 3, 2021

 IFD’s renumeration rules apply depending on the investment firm’s classification:

-The proposals further include:
+The remuneration requirements include:

 Although the proposed prudential regime for MiFID investment firms is better aligned to their business models, some firms will face significant changes under the new regime.
 Those firms who experience a significant increase in their capital requirement can avail of transitional phasing over a five-year period out to June 2026 (EU-based firms).
 The introduction of K-factors brings the most significant challenges for firms who will need to monitor relevant data to facilitate their reporting responsibilities.